-The Career Development Center strives to provide students and alumni with opportunities to improve their job search experience as well as to further their personal development.
+The University Career Center strives to provide students and alumni with opportunities to improve their job search experience as well as to further their personal development.
 Cards Career Connection powered by Handshake provides access to full-time positions at over 5,600 local, national, and international organizations.

 - Students and alumni from the College of Business will continue to use COB Career Trak.

 - Students and alumni from the J.B.
 Speed School of Engineering will continue to use SPEED SYMPLICITY.

 - Students and alumni from the Brandeis School of Law will continue to use SYMPLICITY JOB BANK.

 The full-time job search process consists of many different parts and considerations.
 Click a topic below to get started:

 Everyone begins their job search at different stages, however these few pieces are necessary for job-seekers everywhere to land a great opportunity.

 - Have a high-quality resume and cover letter.
 Applicants who spend the time and effort necessary to develop high quality application documents have a better chance of making it through the screening process.
 We recommend a tailored resume and cover letter for each job application.
 Visit our Career Resources page to learn more about resumes, cover letters, and scheduling appointments.

 - Upload your resume to Cards Career Connection powered by Handshake.
 By uploading your resume to Cards Career Connection powered by Handshake, you can easily complete you profile.
 The system also allow you to apply to full-time, part-time, internship, work-study, and volunteer work from local, national, and international employers.